Why you should get “The 5-STAR Business Network”

 This is a book written by movers and shakers – for movers and shakers.
 This is not for the fakers.
 If want the substance, the content, the business frameworks, ideas to win, to progress in business – learn how to create and use business-to-business network.
 Most people do not have a clue that corporations run the world today – and most corporations work in a business-to-business network that allows them to achieve FIVE goals simultaneously – innovate, cash-in, profit, sustain and focus.
 How?

 Read the book to find out.
-This is the area of specialisation of Vivek Sood, the author (see www.5starbusinessnetwork.com for a free extract).
+This is the area of specialisation of Vivek Sood, the author (see www.5starbusinessnetwork.com for more information on the book).
 Vivek’s global clients range from fortune 500 to some of the most innovative corporations on earth.
-Having travelled to more than 150 countries for work, Vivek brings a unique perspective on this large stakes.
+Having traveled to nearly 150 countries for work, Vivek brings a unique perspective on this large stakes game.

 A Personal Message From the Author